CWWhitney/ethnobotanyR/README.md

 # ethnobotanyR

 The goal of ethnobotanyR is to provide an easy-to-use platform for ethnobotanists to calculate quantitative ethnobotany indices.
+It closely follows Tardio and Pardo-de-Santayana (2008) and Whitney et al. (2018).
-Users are highly encouraged to read the theory papers of Albuquerque et al. (2019) and Gaoue et al. (2017).
+Users are highly encouraged to read these and the the theory papers of Albuquerque et al. (2019) and Gaoue et al. (2017).
 Both papers offer helpful guidance to understanding theoretical approaches in ethnobotany and developing meaningful hypotheses.

 <img src="vignettes/ethnobotanyR.png" width="20%" />